pratiklakade/demo_Project/README.md

 # demo_Project
-Thuis is my first Git Repository
+This is my first Git Repository